FAQ’s About Hemp

 [HEMP VS MARIJUANA]

-The compound CBD can come from the Hemp plant OR Marijuana plant; Both are in the Cannabis family.
-In order to be legal in the state of TN, any Hemp derived CBD product must contain .3% or less Delta9 THC.
-There tends to be confusion behind this; in some cases people believe that CBD that comes from the Hemp plant is not as good as CBD from the Marijuana plant, when in fact the compound CBD can come from either plant and still be just as beneficial.
-Another common confusion is the amount of .3% or less Delta9 THC can get you "high".
-When in fact, you cannot get that euphoric "high" from CBD.
-It is always a good idea to follow label instructions when taking your product of choice.
+The most commonly known compounds, can come from the Hemp plant OR Marijuana plant; Both are in the Cannabis family.
+In order to be legal in the state of TN, any Hemp derived product must contain .3% or less Delta9 TTetrahydrocannabinol.
+There tends to be confusion behind this; in some cases people believe that products that come from the Hemp plant are not as effective as products from the Marijuana plant, when in fact those same compounds that make up both types of products are just as beneficial as the other.
+Another common confusion is the amount of .3% or less Delta9 Tetrahydrocanaibinol can get you "high".
+When in fact, you cannot get that euphoric "high" from Hemp. however, it is always a good idea to follow label instructions when taking your product of choice.

 Yes there is a difference between the two!
 Hemp Oil is NOT the same as a Hemp Derived Oil containing Cannabidiol and will not do the same thing or be near as strong.
 Hemp Oil typically comes from the seeds of the Hemp plant and those seeds are cold pressed.
 People mainly take Hemp Oil for its Fatty Acid compounds.